 Cleaned and dried pumpkin seeds

-1. Retrieve you seeds and wash thoroughly as they’ll be very slimy
+1. Retrieve you seeds and wash well as they’ll be very slimy

 2. Dry thoroughly.
 We did this on kitchen paper, which we replaced after it got soaked through.
 We left over night but that’s not essential